nasa-lambda/cmb_footprint/README.md

 There are several different ways to input surveys to the configuration file.
 Here we will go over all the different types.
 For each types I will list the different keys that must go in the configuration file for that entry.
 The regions are specified as strings in the standard astropy [coordinate format](http://astropy.readthedocs.org/en/latest/coordinates/).

+### Common Keys ###

+These are keys that are common to all the different types of configuration file entries.

+* **coord** : 'C', 'E', or 'G' describing the coordinate system of the input map or the coordinate system of the input values.
+* **instrument** : Instrument with which this data comes from.
+Multiple entries can have the same instrument.
+* **survey_type** : Either 'background', 'cmb', 'cmbpol', or 'lss'.
+Used to separate entries into different tables when we generate a markdown file listing all the entries in the configuration file.
+* **citation** : Citation describing how we got our survey footprint for the given experiment.
+Possible entries include a link to a file that we got our data form or and link to a paper from which we pulled values.

 ### Healpix File ###